 The documents requested in the Instructions Package vary by consulate, but generally, they include:

 - Form DS-2001 Notification of Applicant Readiness

-- Note that you do NOT sign Part II of the form until you report for your interview at the U.S. consulate
+- Note that the applicant does NOT sign Part II of the form until they report for your interview at the U.S. consulate

 - Certified copies of any court or prison records

 - Records indicating the termination of any prior marriages

 - A certified copy of the applicant's military record if they have served in any country’s armed forces

 - A copy of the identity page of the foreign national’s current, valid passport

 - Form I-212 ONLY if you’ve been previously removed from the U.S. and must request permission to reapply for a visa